EKGF/ekg-maturity/docs/other/process.md

 corporate member.

-Email with [registration@ekgf.org](mailto:registration@ekgf.org) to set it up, if you plan to participate as a contributor to the EKG/MM then please also supply your GitHub user-id.
+Email with [registration@ekgf.org](mailto:registration@ekgf.org) to set it up, if you plan to participate as a contributor to the EKG maturity model then please also supply your GitHub user-id.

 #### How to create a GitHub & Slack account?